shanujaiswal/Practice_Project/Python/Python Notes.md

 --> a name used to identify a variable, function, class, module, or other object

-1. it can be combination of uppercase and lowercase letters,digits or an underscore(-), ex:- myVariable , variable_1, variable_for_print all aare valid python identifier
+1. It can be combination of uppercase and lowercase letters,digits or an underscore(-), ex:- myVariable , variable_1, variable_for_print all aare valid python identifier
 2. An identifier can not start with digit .So while variable1 is valid 1Variable is not valid
 3. An identifier can not start with symbols like !,@,#,%,$ ,etc in our identifier